-No room for a big Dreambox?
+No room for a big Dreambox 2?
 You can still get organized in your smaller craft space with a Create Room Cubby!
-This craft room organizer holds so much to help you take all of the crafty chaos in your craft room!
+This craft room organizer holds so much to help you tackle all of the crafty chaos in your craft room!

 This post was written in partnership with Create Room, but all opinions are my own!

 So many of my friends have an amazing Create Room DreamBox 2 and let me tell you, I am jealous.
 But while I have a very large studio, I don’t actually have enough space for one to open fully.
 There are just too many windows and doors in my space to fit a DreamBox 2 properly, and I didn’t want to cover my windows since we get so little light here in the PNW as it is.
 Windows are life!

 But of course, I still dreamed of a DreamBox 2 for a long time.
 So when Create Room reached out to me about trying one of their smaller storage solutions, I was all in.
 I may not have room for huge piece of organizational furniture, but I definitely have room for some smaller storage furniture pieces that don’t take up as much space.

 Enter the Create Room Cubby!
 The Cubby comes with a variety of shelves and drawers that can be arranged in different configurations to create the perfect storage solution for all of your craft supplies in a smaller, compact storage unit.
 Maybe you also don’t have room (or the budget) for a DreamBox 2, but you still want to get your scattered craft supplies organized!
 Add a Cubby (or two!) to your wishlist!
 It’s perfect for small spaces.